Manuela Díez Jiménez

-Manuela Díez Jiménez (1786 - 1858) was a key female figure in the forming of the Dominican independence.
+Manuela Díez Jiménez (June 26, 1786 – December 31, 1858) was a key female figure in the forming of the independence of the Dominican Republic.
 She was the mother of Juan Pablo Duarte, the founder of the Dominican Republic, or the so-called father of the nation.
-She greatly supported the rise of the secret society "La Trinitaria" by hiding its members and organizing meetings, which eventually lead to the liberation of the nation.
+She greatly supported the rise of the secret society La Trinitaria by hiding its members and organizing meetings, which eventually lead to the liberation of the nation.

 Biography

-Manuela Díez Jiménez was born on the 26th of June, 1786 in El Seibo, Dominican Republic.

-Around 1800, she married Juan José Duarte, who later became the father of Juan Pablo Duarte, and seven other children.
-Manuela had three brothers - Antonio, Mariano and José Acupérnico.
-Her daughter Rosa Duarte Promártir is considered one of the most influential Dominican women ever born.
+She was born on June 26, 1786, in El Seibo, Dominican Republic, daughter of Antonio Díez, a natural emigrant from Osorno, a town in the province of Palencia, Spain, and Rufina Jiménez Benítez, a native of Santa Cruz de El Seibo, Dominican Republic.
+She had three brothers: Antonio, born in El Seibo on March 31, 1788, died in the same city on November 6, 1790; Mariano, born July 2, 1790; José Acupernico, born on September 21, 1791.